TimmyTram/TankGame-Pkmn-Edition/README.md

 3. BORDER <-- Creates an unbreakable wall that should be placed at the edge of the world
 4. EMPTY <-- No gameObject created
 5. UWALL <-- Creates an unbreakable wall
-6. BWA:: <-- Creates a breakable wall
+6. BWALL <-- Creates a breakable wall
 7. HEAL <-- Creates a Blissey Power Up
 8. BARRAGE <-- Creates a Blastoise Power Up
 9. SPEED <-- Creates a Deoxys Speed Power Up